upper waypoint

 Anja Kampe as Isolde and Simon O'Neill as Tristan in Wagner's ‘Tristan und Isolde.’
 (Cory Weaver/San Francisco Opera)

-If you’ve never spent five hours at the opera for a story that would ordinarily take five minutes to tell, are you even living?
+If you’ve never spent five hours at the opera for a story that would ordinarily take three minutes to tell, are you even living?
 Enter Tristan and Isolde, Richard Wagner’s epic, tragic romance, with emphasis on epic — especially if you’re the couple who left the opera house last night at the three-hour mark, the wife muttering, “It’s just so long.”

 At San Francisco Opera through Nov.
 5, Tristan and Isolde is long, yes.
 (Two conductors have died while conducting it.)
 But like Wagner’s other great works, its effect is to warp time itself, stretching one’s mind and prying into the gaps.
 In Tristan, what it shovels into those chasms is reams of love, death, and drama.
 Like a certain candidate’s campaign speeches, its characters ruminate endlessly: about passion, about mortality, about painful yearning, even though the one they yearn for is standing right there, next to them, also inexplicably yearning.